The History of the Origin of the Sigil of Baphomet and its Use in the Church of Satan

 The Church of Satan did file for (1981) and then received (1983) a trademark which protects the use of the Sigil of Baphomet with the words “Church of Satan.”
 The Church of Satan therefore has the legal right to place the ® symbol meaning “registered trademark” next to this combination of symbol and words.
 This trademark also prohibits anyone from using something similar in combination of name and symbol, which could constitute an illegal dilution or blurring of the trademark.

-Current trademark laws are now in flux regarding this issue of trademark blurring—the use of marks similar to existing trademarks—but they are moving in the direction of favoring the forbidding of marks that could be considered misleading in any way, shape, or form.
+Trademark laws are perpetually in flux regarding this issue of trademark blurring—the use of marks similar to existing trademarks—but they are often moving in the direction of favoring the forbidding of marks that could be considered misleading in any way, shape, or form.

 Anton LaVey authorized Hell’s Kitchen Productions, Inc. to produce a Sigil of Baphomet medallion, and so a minor variation of the Church’s official Sigil of Baphomet was created in which the Hebrew characters between the circles were no longer outlines, but filled-in (a minor change).
 This rendering is also protected by copyright laws.